Are your employees on zero-hours or term-time only contracts?

 If your business is affected by the decision in this case, contact us to discuss your situation.

-What about part time employees?
-The decision in this case is about part year employees – it doesn’t affect part-time full year employees (e.g. an employee who is employed to work Monday to Wednesday year round).
+The decision, in this case, is about part-year employees – it doesn’t affect part-time full-year employees (e.g. an employee who is employed to work Monday to Wednesday year round).

 If you have a question about any employment law matter or receive a complaint from an employee about their holiday entitlement/holiday pay get in touch for advice.